kunal-visoulia/Fullstack-Ecommerce-Project/README.md

 12. Created card details component that just recieves info ffrom cart service and shows cart data wiht increment quantity, decrement quantity and remove item buttons.

-13. Checkout Form: Reactive Form(Form control: individual control that tracks the value and validation status; FormGroup: a collection of controls, can create nested groups; Formbuilder:to build the form) Populate countries and States from BE api.
+13. Checkout Form: Reactive Form(Form control: individual control that tracks the value and validation status; FormGroup: a collection of controls, can create nested groups; Formbuilder:to build the form)<br>Populate countries and States from BE api.
 Added new tables Country(id(pk),code,name) and State(id(pk),name,country_id(fk references country id)).
-Added new corresponding JPA Entities and repositories.
-For State repository, added custom query method findByCountryCode(table:country,column:code) because i want to find states by country code and not just all states.
+Added new corresponding JPA Entities and repositories.<br> For State repository, added custom query method findByCountryCode(table:country,column:code) because i want to find states by country code and not just all states.
 Also added config to make apis /country and /state readonly(becuase there is no need for updation).ran the script for countries and states. api/countries returned list of countries and in each country was its assocaited states object. but we didnot want states so we used @JsonIgnore(Reproducing this scenario: Create Entities for Country and State==> create repository interface only for country==> country contains a List<states> so if you got to /api/countire rn, it will ahve the list of all states embedded into each country==>resolve by adding@jsonignore to country entity List<states>).<br> added luv2shopformservice for credit card expiry date and yesrs suggestions(logic here to show months based on selected year).

-INSERT INTO `country` VALUES
+INSERT INTO country VALUES
 (1,'BR','Brazil'),
 (2,'CA','Canada'),
 (3,'DE','Germany'),